A Survey of Deep Active Learning: Application of DeepAL in fields such as vision and NLP

-Today, DAL has been applied to areas including but not limited to visual data processing (such as object detection, semantic segmentation, etc.), NLP (such as sentiment analysis, question and answer, etc.), speech and audio processing, social network analysis, medical image processing, wildlife protection, industrial robotics and disaster analysis, among other fields.
-In this section, we provide a systematic and detailed overview of existing DAL-related work from an application perspective.
+Today, DeepAL has been applied to areas including but not limited to visual data processing (such as object detection, semantic segmentation, etc.), NLP (such as machine translation, text classification, semantic analysis, etc.), speech and audio processing, social network analysis, medical image processing, wildlife protection, industrial robotics, and disaster analysis, among other fields.
+In this section, we provide a systematic and detailed overview of existing DeepAL-related work from an application perspective.